neelam-rc/SQL-Supermarket-Analysis-project/README.md

 GO
 ```

-10. **Calculate an average sale for each month along with best selling month at the top.**:
+10. **Calculate an average sale for each month along with best selling month at the top**:
 ```sql
 SELECT sale_month
      , avg_sale